Corso Vittorio/Torino, Italia 1992

 Stiletto clacks on a concrete walkway

-Curves, orbs, elongated dimensions
+Curves, orbs, her elongated dimensions

 the erotic imagery thereof